-The directors hereby submit their report together with the audited financial statements of the Company for the financial year ended 31 December 2020.
+The directors have pleasure in submitting their report together with the audited financial statements of the Company for the financial year ended 31 December 2022.

 PRINCIPAL ACTIVITY

 The Company is a private school providing secondary level education.
 There has been no significant change in the nature of this activity during the financial year.